intel/llvm/sycl/doc/UsersManual.md

     Tells the compiler to generate code for specified devices.
 T is a target triple device name.
 You can specify more than one target, comma separated.
-    The following triples are supported:
+    The following triples are supported by default:
     * spir64-unknown-unknown-sycldevice - this is the default generic SPIR-V
       target;
     * spir64_x86_64-unknown-unknown-sycldevice - generate code ahead of time